-Here are some home learning resources teachers can use with students (or parents with their children) during the Coronavirus (Covid-19) outbreak.
+Here are some home learning resources (a.k.a. distance learning) that teachers can use with students (or parents with their children) during the Coronavirus (Covid-19) outbreak.
 This page is being updated frequently, so be sure to check back.

 Many schools have closed for social distancing, some suddenly, and left teachers scrambling for home learning resources to give parents during this time.
 I hope this page will help.